Interview Thank You Email Templates With Examples

 Your subject line should contain the addressee’s name and the purpose of the letter.
 Also, clarify the job title position.
 Focus on short descriptions that are readable at a glance.

-Therefore, stick to standard emails when writing your appreciation letter because it is more professional and convenient.
+Therefore, stick to standard emails when writing your appreciation letter because it is more professional and convenient for a timely interview follow-up.

-Now that we have covered the importance of appreciation letters, let’s go through a short interview thank-you letter sample:
+Now that we have covered the importance of appreciation letters, let’s go through a sample thank-you email after an interview:

 Subject Line: Thanks For The Opportunity {Insert Interviewer’s Name}.